Celebrating My Native-American Ancestry

 I introduced Sallie Emma Darden Watkins to the world in a July 31, 2019 article titled, "Adam and Sallie Watkins: A legacy of Love."
 She was my father's mother.

-Sallie Watkins, nee Sallie Emma Darden, was born on March 12, 1896 in Wallonia, Kentucky.
-She was the daughter of George Harry Darden, a former slave of African descent, and Sally Cooper Darden, a full-blooded Native-American.
+Sallie Watkins, nee Sallie Emma Darden, was born on March 12, 1894 in Wallonia, Kentucky.
+She was the daughter of George Harry Darden, a former slave of African descent, and Sally Brown Cooper, a full-blooded Native-American.

 I have written extensively about the experiences of my ancestors in America in articles titled, "Olivia and William Carmichael: A Legacy of Extraordinary Success," "The Bridge Builders," and "Sallie Emma Darden and My Indian Ancestors."